-Virgin vs Vodafone: What’s on offer?
+Virgin Mobile vs Vodafone: What’s on offer?

-Prepaid Plans Compared
+Prepaid Plans from $15 Compared

-There are some ‘normal’ prepaid plans to be found, but they are all Virgin’s.
-Good news for Virgin, bad news for consumers wanting variety.
-Virgin offers five plans with 28 day expiries, ranging from $19 to $99.
+- Virgin offers five plans with 28 day expiries, ranging from $19 to $99.
 None of the plans have unlimited calls or texts – instead, dollar values are in place.
 This is what you get: